Thomas-GUIOT/quoicoubeats/README.md

 ### Usage

 Once your scenario is written, generate the files using the Langium Program.
 Once done, a message will appear on the console indicating the locations of the **.MIDI** and **Keyboard Program** files.
 To launch and fully utilize the Keyboard Program, ensure compliance with the following requirements :

+Note: The `.html` file is only generated if the `KeyboardBinding` entity is present in the script.
+If there is no configuration for the keyboard, then the HTML file will not be generated.

 ### Requirements